telerik/reporting-docs/getting-started/first-steps-designing.md

 previous_url: /getting-started/first-steps
 ---

-# Tutorial on Designing Your First Telerik Report
+# Create Your First Telerik Report

 This guide targets users who need to quickly get up and running with Telerik Reporting and design and export a report.